 How long does someone have to occupy property to claim it in Wyoming?

-Can I just change the locks or shut off utilities to get a squatter out?
+Can I change the locks to get a squatter out?

 Do I have to give a squatter written notice before filing in Wyoming?